How High Blood Pressure Negatively Affects Your Foot Health

 How Do You Know If High Blood Pressure Is Affecting Your Feet?

-You really should be aware if you have hypertension in the first place.
+You really should be aware if you have high blood pressure in the first place.
 Your doctor will let you know about it in your annual physical.

 But how do you know if it’s getting to the point where it could be causing serious problems in your feet?